gregfenton/expo-and-user-profiles-with-firebase-auth-and-firestore/README.md

      - if prompted for Security Rules, choose to go with **_test mode_** for now
 1. Copy the file `providers/firebaseConfig.json.example` to `providers/firebaseConfig.json`
 1. Edit the file `providers/firebaseConfig.json` and replace the file's contents with your Firebase project's configuration (see initial contents of the JSON file for instructions)
-1. `npm run start` to start the Expo development server
+1. `yarn start` to start the Expo development server
 1. Once started, click `i` to start the iOS simulator, `a` to start the Android emulator, `w` to open the web browser, or `q` to quit the Expo CLI

 In the running app: